How to return to guiding after a break

 If you have any concerns, or would like to talk about our plans, please get in touch with me.

 We're really looking forward to seeing everyone again and hope you'll be able to join us.

 Maybe you would like your first event to be online.
 Below is everything you need for virtual guiding:

-- First you'll need to decide what platform to use, then maybe brush up on your digital skills with the digital skills 'how to' webinars.
+- First you'll need to decide what platform to use.

 - Once you have sorted these out you'll want to be sure that everyone can be safe online so you should look at the digital safeguarding policy and procedures, plus you'll need to complete a virtual meeting checklist and risk assessment.

 - Ask parents and carers to complete the virtual meeting consent form.